mgonnacrusht/mgonnacrusht.github.io/_features/personal-projects-learning.md

 weight: 5
 ---

 Side projects and learning goals come with their own pile of tutorials, reference links, tools and examples.
-MgonnacrushT gives you a dedicated space to gather everything you need to stay motivated.
+SaveT gives you a dedicated space to gather everything you need to stay motivated.
 <!--more-->

 - Save docs, videos, repos, podcasts or quick text notes related to a goal.